jluttine/tikz-bayesnet/README.rst

 The Current Maintainer of this work is Jaakko Luttinen.

-This work consists of the files bayesnet.sty and example.tex.
+This work consists of the files tikzlibrarybayesnet.code.tex, example.tex, model_pca.tex, model_pca2.tex, model_lda.tex,
+model_citation_influence.tex.